|

 the statement.

-I know some folks out there might be hesitent to implement this because
+I know some folks out there might be hesitant to implement this because

 people might confuse sarcastic text with link text, but this script does

-not turn the person's curser into a finger, which is a link indicator.
+not turn the person's cursor into a finger, which is a link indicator.

 Back to Main |